dr-costas/mad-twinnet/README.md

 [use_me.py](https://arg-redmine.tut.fi/projects/mad-twinnet/repository/revisions/master/entry/scripts/use_me.py) script, you can find directions in it or go to the How do I use it (RTFM version)? section.

-If you want to re-test or use the MaD TwinNet, you will need the pre-trained weights of the MaD TwinNet and the version of the code that can be used with the pre-trained weights.
+If you want to re-test or use the MaD TwinNet **as it is on the paper**, you will need the pre-trained weights of the MaD TwinNet and the version of the code that can be used with the pre-trained weights.
 You can get the pre-trained weights from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1164592.svg)](https://doi.org/10.5281/zenodo.1164592) and the version of the code that works with the pre-trained weights from [here](https://github.com/dr-costas/mad-twinnet/releases/tag/Paper-code).

+If you want to re-train the MaDTwinNet and use it for your own reseach/goals, then you can use the most recent version of the code.

 ## What is the MaD TwinNet
 MaD TwinNet stands for the "Masker-Denoiser with Twin Networks